 You have a dressing over your wound.
 Although it is very unlikely, you may notice some bloody spotting coming through the dressing.
 It is important for you to watch this area, and contact us if it continues to spread.
 Otherwise, any small area of spotting will dry and can be ignored until we remove the dressing.
 For most simple hardware removals we allow you to remove the dressing down to the steristrips or wound on the 3-4th day after surgery.
 For example with absorbable suture, if surgery was on Thursday, you may remove the dressing on Sunday or Monday.
 If the wound is dry, you may shower, minimizing the amount of soaking, and leave the wound dry.
-If there is drainage, apply a lite sterile dressing and notify our office to arrange a wound check.
+If there is drainage, apply a light sterile dressing and notify our office to arrange a wound check.

-SUTURES Absorbable for small wounds:
+Absorbable for small wounds:

 The sutures utilized in closing any wounds will be an absorbable type, and will not need to be removed unless you are told otherwise.
 The steristrips can be left on until they fall off or removed after 2 weeks.

-SUTURES Nonabsorbable for larger wounds:
+Nonabsorbable for larger wounds:

 The sutures utilized in closing the wounds are nylon suture or stainless steel staples.
 We will remove these around 7-10 days after surgery.

 You will be provided with a prescription for a pain medication when you are ready to leave the hospital.
-Usually we will prescribe hydrocodone, hydromorphone, or oxycodone.
+Usually, we will prescribe hydrocodone, hydromorphone, or oxycodone.
 These are generic names for three different narcotic pain relievers.
-If you are aware of a certain pain medication that you have previously had problems with, or one that you normally respond favorably to, please inform us so that we can give you the appropriate prescription.
+If you are aware of a certain pain medication that you have previously had problems with or one that you normally respond favorably to, please inform us so that we can give you the appropriate prescription.
 You may have the prescription prior to surgery to avoid filling it the day of surgery.

 You might also be given a prescription for an anti-inflammatory medication Toradol (ketorolac) that will help lessen pain and swelling.
 If not, you are welcome to use an over-the-counter anti-inflammatory such as Ibuprofen (Advil, Nuprin, etc.).
 These come in 200-mg tablets.
-The usual maximum adult prescription dosage is 600-800 mg three times per day, usually taken with food.
+The usual maximum adult prescription dosage is 400-600 mg 3-4 times per day, usually taken with food.
 This would amount to taking 9-12 store tabs per day.
 The anti-inflammatory medicine can be taken on a regular basis along with the prescription pain medication, which is utilized on an as needed basis.
 You will find that the combination will lessen your need for the prescription pain pill.
 If you have a history of ulcers or of stomach irritation with aspirin or anti-inflammatory drugs, then you should avoid taking these medications.
 If you have high blood pressure you should check your blood pressure to be sure these medications do not cause an elevation in your pressure.
 If you have kidney problems you should avoid these medications.

-Plain tylenol is OK if you have no liver disease.
+Plain Tylenol is OK if you have no liver disease.
 Remember, the short acting pain pills often have acetaminophen (Tylenol) in them.
 The maximum daily dose of Tylenol if you have a normal liver is 3500-4000 mg.
 If your narcotic pain medicine is not lasting long enough you can use a little more or use if less often as long as you do not overuse the maximum daily acetaminophen dose.